-&lt;sup>5 In particular, new Rule 3-05(e) allows the filing of abbreviated target financial statements (in the form of statements of assets acquired and liabilities assumed and statements of revenues and expenses), in lieu of full target financial statements, for an acquisition of net assets that constitute a business (such as an acquired or to be acquired product line), provided certain qualifying and presentation conditions are met.
-The qualifying conditions are that: (a) the total assets and total revenues of the acquired business constitute 20% or less of such corresponding amounts of the seller and its subsidiaries consolidated as of the most recently completed fiscal year; (b) separate financial statements for the business have not previously been prepared; (c) the acquired business was not a separate entity, subsidiary, operating segment (as defined in U.S. GAAP or IFRS-IASB) or division during the periods for which the acquired business financial statements and it is impracticable to prepare such financial statements.
+5 In particular, new Rule 3-05(e) allows the filing of abbreviated target financial statements (in the form of statements of assets acquired and liabilities assumed and statements of revenues and expenses), in lieu of full target financial statements, for an acquisition of net assets that constitute a business (such as an acquired or to be acquired product line), provided certain qualifying and presentation conditions are met.
+The qualifying conditions are that: (a) the total assets and total revenues of the acquired business constitute 20% or less of such corresponding amounts of the seller and its subsidiaries consolidated as of the most recently completed fiscal year; (b) separate financial statements for the business have not previously been prepared; (c) the acquired business was not a separate entity, subsidiary, operating segment (as defined in U.S. GAAP or IFRS-IASB) or division during the periods for which the acquired business financial statements would be required; and (d) the seller has not maintained the distinct and separate accounts necessary to present required Rule 3-05 financial statements and it is impracticable to prepare such financial statements.
 The presentation conditions include, among others, that the statement of comprehensive income must include expenses incurred by the acquired business during the pre-acquisition financial statement periods to be presented including costs of sales or services, selling, distribution, marketing, general and administrative, depreciation and amortization, and research and development, but may otherwise omit corporate overhead expense, interest expense for debt that will not be assumed by the registrant, and income tax expense.

 consummated at an earlier time.
-The pro forma financial statements are intended to assist investors in analyzing the future prospects of the registrant by illustrating the possible scope of the change in the registrant's financial position and results of operations caused by the transaction.
+The pro forma financial statements are intended to assist investors in analyzing the future prospects of the registrant by illustrating the possible scope of the change in the registrant's financial position and results of operations caused by the transaction.6